Step By Step Guide To Sheet Metal Bending

 Features spaced away from die line

-Finally, make sure that all holes and features are adequately spaced away from the die line.
-All cut out features should be 0.255”-1.150” from the center of the die line.
-Each material and thickness has its own recommended distance between features and the die line, so check in with our support team to make sure your bent part will not experience any feature warping.
+Adequately space all holes and features away from the die line.
+Each material and thickness has its own recommended distance between features and the die line.
+See our guide to avoiding deformation and reference the specifications for your chosen material to make sure your bent part will not experience any feature warping.

 A bent sheet metal part with an oblong hole crossing the bend line.
 The hole is warped because it's too close to the bend

-Before uploading your file for quoting, make sure that you are using the correct lines to indicate bends.
+If you’ll be uploading a 2D vector file, make sure that you are using the correct lines to indicate bends.
 The bend line indicator we prefer changes depending on what program you are using to design your parts, and we’ve laid it all out in this chart:

 *SolidWorks may default to the Hidden line style which will not be detected by our system.
 Please be sure to use a different dashed line style.